Raghuveer22/AdobeHackathon/Master/docs/intro.md

    - Access the Adobe Developer Console and navigate to your project.
    - Find the "API Integration" section and select "Credentials".
    - Choose the "JWT" authentication type to generate the API credentials.
-   - Provide a unique name for the credentials.
-   - Click on the "Generate Key Pair" button to generate the public/private key pair.
    - Save the private key file (`private.key`) securely.
 This file is required for authenticating API requests.

 2. **Create API Credentials JSON File**